Seldon method for writing

 This does that - creating complex sentences

-‘This does that' is a strategy that teachers can use to support their students' writing.
+‘This does that' is a strategy teachers can use to support their students' writing.
 Also known as the Seldon Method: Bubble Theory, the strategy can be used to explicitly teach students to explore texts and to create their own effective complex sentences.

 Teachers can use the strategy with the Gradual Release of Responsibility model, which is a helpful framework to understand what explicit instruction can look like.
 This model is based on the understanding that, as we learn new content, the responsibility shifts from primarily sitting with the teacher as the model or expert, to the responsibility sitting with the student as they take on independence in their learning and application.